WolfVector/black-dash-svelte/README.md

 Go to <a href="http://localhost:5173/">localhost:3000</a>

+## More features comming soon

+There are still some thing to implement, for example:

+- **Login** settings
+    - Allow to disable the user-password method
+    - Allow to disable the Azure Active Directory method
+- Allow the creation of sections, in this way, you will be able to organize the subscribers in different pages

+I'm open to suggestions too.

 ## Bugs/Help

-If you need any help, you can open an issue :)
+If you need any help or suggestion, you can open an issue :)